NCLEX Scoring

 More questions means you're failing

 Question count tells you the exam is refining its estimate.
-Some candidates pass at the minimum (75 for RN, 85 for PN), others need more data.
+Some candidates pass at the minimum (85 for both RN and PN per the April 2026 Candidate Bulletin), others need more data.
 Going the distance doesn't mean failure.

 All SATA items are all-or-nothing